-Simply fish them downstream and pass them by pools and current breaks.
+Simply fish them downstream and retrieve them by pools and current breaks.

 Look for obvious ambush points.
 For example, if there is a boulder in a shallow river, cast upstream past the boulder.

 There are sinking versions of these jerkbaits too.
-So, if you’re looking for deeper trout in stocked lakes and ponds, this is something worth trying.
+So, if you’re looking for deeper trout in stocked lakes and ponds, sinking jerkbaits are worth trying.

 Try counting them down to a target depth and then vertically jig them up and down.
 It does help to have a sonar unit for this type of fishing.